Account takeover prevention

 To enable account takeover prevention:

-2. In the Dashboard, open the Rules Library and install the rules below.
+1. In the Dashboard, open the Rules Library and install the following rules:

-Once you enable the rules, all transactions are going to be monitored by these rules.
-Each transaction that matches the rule conditions will be taken care of in accordance with the rule configuration.
+Once you enable the rules, each transaction that matches the rule conditions will be taken care of in accordance with the rule configuration.

 Create transactions